CsCesium/DNN-NCF-Transformer/README.md

 ## Deployment

-To deploy the API, just unzip the data.zip to data folder, and run app.py
+To deploy the API, you need to unzip the data.zip to /data folder, and unzip the params.zip in the / folder and run app.py

 And run